16 Great Membership Management Software Options

 Update: This article has been updated to include the subsidiary tools of some of these providers including acquisitions, and joint ventures like WebLink.

 Who needs Membership Management Software?
 I have a CRM!

 CRMs do the job.
 No doubt.
 But in reality, what you need is something a little more tangible for your members.
-Not customer relationship, but member relationship, I’d like to coin it MRM, Member Relationship Management.
+Not customer relationship, but member relationship, we’d like to coin it MRM, Member Relationship Management.

-A run of the mill CRM’s person-ability comes from its ability to leverage contact info and provide merge tags to customize variables in emails or other communique.
+A run of the mill CRM’s personability comes from its ability to leverage contact info and provide merge tags to customize variables in emails or other communique.
 The reality is that this is helpful for pushing sales and keeping a sales team in line.
 Membership management software can do this of course too, but once a member joins, the job becomes a question of how do you engage and delight these members so they not only continue their membership but would outwardly invite others to join your organization?

 Well, there’s a plethora of membership management software out there that tackle this, and we’re going to show you exactly what their individual values are and how they stack up for your specific membership management needs.

-Looking for Event Management Software?
+Were you looking for Event Management Software?
 Check out our list of the top 10 tools on the topic!

 EventBank started off as an event management software that transformed immensely since it’s inception as a platform.
 With customer feedback and pain points, the platform’s versatility eventually caught the attention of companies and organizations who host events to increase engagement at scale.
 With this in mind, feature additions and improvements have added membership management to its retinue of use cases.